famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect pin 9 on the Arduino Uno to TX on the TTL adapter
 -  Connect pin 8 on the Arduino Uno to RX on the TTL adapter
 -  Connect 5V on the Arduino Uno to VCC on the TTL adapter (<b>Warning</b>: some TTL adapters may accept or even require connecting 3V instead)
--  Connect any GND on the Arduino Uno to GND on the TTL adapter
+-  Connect any GND on the Arduino Uno to GND on to serialthe TTL  directlyadapter
--  Connect pin 12 on the Arduino Uno to the postive/longer leg on the red LED
+-  Connect pin 12 on the Arduino, Uno to the postive/longer leg on the red LED
 -  Connect any GND on the Arduino Uno to a 1k resistor and other end of resistor to the negative/short end on the red LED (you can just twist these together in a pinch)
 -  Connect USB type B to power source (does not currently use USB for data/communication)
 -  Connect null modem cable between TTL adapter and PC
+-  If you're using a virtual machine, pass through the COM port to your VM.
+It's better not to pass through the USB to serial device directly.
+This is verified to work in VMWare Workstation.

 ## How to use
-Use as you would the official Datalink Notebook Adapter, following in-app directions.<br>
+Use as you would the official Datalink Notebook Adapter, following in-app directions.<br><br>
 <b>Update</b>: You no longer need to reset the board after each usage.

 ## Special Thanks